derhuerst/hafas-gtfs-rt-feed/readme.md

 ## Architecture

-`hafas-gtfs-rt-feed` consists of several components, connected to each other via [NATS Streaming](https://docs.nats.io/nats-streaming-concepts/intro) channels:
+`hafas-gtfs-rt-feed` consists of 3 components, connected to each other via [NATS Streaming](https://docs.nats.io/nats-streaming-concepts/intro) channels:

 1. `monitor-hafas`: Given a [`hafas-client` instance](https://github.com/public-transport/hafas-client), it uses [`hafas-monitor-trips`](https://github.com/derhuerst/hafas-monitor-trips) to poll live data about all vehicles in the configured geographic area.
 2. `match-with-gtfs`: Uses [`match-gtfs-rt-to-gtfs`](https://github.com/derhuerst/match-gtfs-rt-to-gtfs) to match this data against [static GTFS](https://gtfs.org/schedule/) data imported into a database.